230Daniel/Utili/SelfHosting.md

 7. On the Bot tab, click "Add Bot".

-8. Under the Priviliged Gateway Intents section, enable the Server Members Intent and Message Content Intent.
+8. Under the Priviliged Gateway Intents section, enable the Server Members Intent and the Message Content Intent.

 9. Click "Reset Token" and note down the token displayed.